rivolli/mfe/README.md

-# mfe: Meta-Feature Extractor for Meta-Learning
+# mfe: Meta-Feature Extractor
 [![Travis-CI Build Status](https://travis-ci.org/rivolli/mfe.svg?branch=master)](https://travis-ci.org/rivolli/mfe)

-The `mfe` package is designed to extract meta-features from datasets.
-The meta-features can be understood as characterization measures able to describe datasets to support recommendation systems based on Meta-learning (MtL).
+Extracts meta-features from datasets to support recommendation systems based on Meta-Learning (MtL).
+The meta-features, also called characterization measures, are able to describe datasets about the complexity and provide evidences  about the performance of algorithms.
 The package contains the standard and the state of the art characterization measures with the goal to improve the MtL experiments and also guide the complexity dataset understanding.

 ## Measures